-(i) Other Changes in Accounting Policies:
+(m) Other changes in accounting policies:

-IFRS 15, Revenue recognition:
+Revenue recognition:

 The IASB issued IFRS 15, Revenue from Contracts with Customers ("IFRS 15") in May 2014.
 The new standard provides a comprehensive five-step revenue recognition model for all contracts with customers and requires management to exercise significant judgment and make estimates that affect revenue recognition.
-IFRS 15 is effective from January 1, 2018; it did not have a material effect on the Trust's financial statements.
+IFRS 15 is effective from January 1, 2018 and its adoption did not have a material effect on the Trust's financial statements as all revenues were accounted for under other standards, primarily IFRS 9.